 Many people are going to offer you their congratulations when they learn you’re pregnant, and we want to make sure you hear all of them.
 If you have any hearing issues, don’t hesitate to make an appointment at CEENTA.

+This blog is for informational purposes only.
+For specific medical questions, please consult your physician.
 Dr. Horning practices in our SouthPark office.
 Dr. Tighe practices in Rock Hill and Fort Mill.
 If you would like to make an appointment with them or any audiologist in our North or South Carolina offices, call 704-295-3000.
 You can also request an appointment online or through myCEENTAchart.

 What are the signs your child might have an ear infection?
 Learn more in this blog.